dozmorovlab/HiCcompare/README.md

 + `hic_loess()` - performs joint `loess` normalization, minimizing global and local biases between Hi-C datasets
 + `hic_compare()` - performs the difference detection process to detect significant changes between Hi-C datasets and assist in comparative analysis

 Several demo Hi-C datasets are also included in the package.
+Refer to the `HiCcompare` vignette for full usage instructions, `vignette("HiCcompare-vignette")`

 ## Installation